anuragmmer/pyAudioAnalysis/README.md

 # Audio File Analysis with Python

-This Python script analyzes an audio file's spectral characteristics to measure its noise level, tonal shift & rhythm.
+This Python script analyzes an audio file's spectral characteristics to measure its noise level, tonal shift & Pace.
 It uses the "librosa" library to perform various audio processing tasks such as loading audio files, estimating tempo, computing spectrograms, and feature extraction.
-The results of the analysis are plotted using the "matplotlib" library to visualize the noise level and tonal shift over time for each 15-second segment of the audio file.
+The results of the analysis are plotted using the "matplotlib" & "Plotly" library to visualize the noise level and tonal shift over time for each 15-second segment of the audio file.

+###  Update v3.0.0 Overview

+In this update, I've introduced a new feature called "Pace," which is an average of normalized noise and tonal shift values.
+Additionally, I've incorporated Plotly, an interactive plotting library, to enhance the visualization of the Pace feature.
+This update provides a more interactive and user-friendly way to explore the data.

-## Changes Included
+### Changes Made

-    1. Updated the script to allow the user to specify the duration of each segment for analysis instead of using a fixed duration of 15 seconds.
-    2. Added a feature to display the time and frequency of the maximum value in the spectrogram for each segment.
-    3. Implemented a new algorithm to detect key changes in the audio file and display them in the graph.
-    4. Improved the accuracy of the tempo estimation by using a more sophisticated method based on phase deviation.
-    5. Added support for more audio file formats, including FLAC and OGG.
+1. **Added Pace Feature**: The "Pace" is now calculated as the average of normalized noise and tonal shift values for each segment.
+2. **Added Plotly for Interactive Plotting**: Replaced the static Matplotlib plots with interactive Plotly plots for better user engagement.
+3. **Scaling and Normalization**: Utilized the `MinMaxScaler` from scikit-learn to normalize the noise and tonal shift values.
+This ensures that both features contribute equally to the Pace, regardless of their original units.
+4. **Rescaled Pace Values**: Scaled the Pace values to a user-defined range, specifically between 1 and 10, for better visualization.

+### Instructions

+To run the updated code, make sure to install the required libraries:

+`pip install librosa matplotlib plotly scikit-learn`

 ## How to Use

 1. Install Python: If you don't already have Python installed on your computer, go to the [official Python website](https://www.python.org/) and download the latest version of Python for your operating system.
 Follow the installation instructions to install Python on your computer.
 2. Install Required Libraries: The code requires several Python libraries to be installed in order to run.
 The required libraries are librosa, matplotlib, numpy, and tkinter.
 Open a command prompt or terminal and type the following commands to install the libraries:
 `pip install librosa
-pip install matplotlib
-pip install numpy`
+pip install matplotlib pip install plotly pip install scikit-learn pip install numpy`
-3. Download the Code: Download the code and save it as a Python file with a `.py` extension.
+4. Download the Code: Download the code and save it as a Python file with a `.py` extension.
-4. Open a command prompt or terminal on your computer.
+5. Open a command prompt or terminal on your computer.
-5. Navigate to the directory where the code file is located using the `cd` command.
+6. Navigate to the directory where the code file is located using the `cd` command.
 For example, if the code file is located in the "Downloads" folder, type the following command: `cd Downloads`
-6. Run the Code: Type the following command to run the code: `python aud_ana.py`
+7. Run the Code: Type the following command to run the code: `python aud_ana.py`

-7. Select Audio File: A file dialog box will appear allowing you to select an audio file for analysis.
+8. Select Audio File: A file dialog box will appear allowing you to select an audio file for analysis.
 Navigate to the directory where the audio file is located and select the file.
-8. View the Results: After the code finishes running, the results will be displayed in a graph.
+9. View the Results: After the code finishes running, the results will be displayed in a graph.
 You can view the graph in the Python IDE or by opening the generated graph image file.

 ## Function